Personal Finance

 Student Loans

-Student loans are used to help students or their parents pay for college.
-Loans are available through the federal government and private lenders like banks and credit unions.
+Student loans help students and parents finance college education.
+Funding comes from federal government programs and private lenders including banks and credit unions.

 Personal Loans

-These loans are unsecured and may be fixed or variable rates.
-The repayment terms are usually several months to a few years long.
+These unsecured loans offer fixed or variable rates with repayment terms spanning several months to multiple years.

 Mortgage Loans